Salvador, Bahia: Economy

+Aerial view of Iguatemi neighborhood with the Iguatemi Shopping Mall at the top left.

 Salvador is the second most popular tourism destination in Brazil, after Rio de Janeiro.
 Tourism and cultural activity are important generators of employment and income, boosting the arts and the preservation of artistic and cultural heritage.

 Chief among the points of interest are its famous Pelourinho (named after the colonial pillories that once stood there) district, its historic churches, and its beaches.
 Salvador's tourism infrastructure is considered one of the most modern in the World, especially in terms of lodging.
 The city offers accommodation to suit all tastes and standards, from youth hostels to international hotels.
 Construction is one of the most important activities in the city, and many international (mainly from Spain, Portugal and England) and national developers are investing in the city and in the Bahian littoral zone.

 JAC Motors will have a plant in the Metropolitan Region of Salvador, in the city of Camaçari, the new industry will result 3,500 direct jobs and 10,000 indirect jobs, the production of 100,000 vehicles by year.

 In December 2001, Monsanto Company inaugurated, at the Petrochemical Pole of Camaçari, in Metropolitan Region of Salvador, the first plant of the company designed to produce raw materials for the herbicide Roundup in South America.
 The investment is equivalent to US$500 million; US$350 million were spent in this initial phase.
 The Camaçari Plant, the largest unit of Monsanto outside of the United States, is also the only Monsanto plant manufacturing raw materials for the Roundup production line.
 The company started the civil works for the new plant in January 2000.